HDG-Community/hdg-wiki-two/content/glossary.md

 description: A glossary of terms relating to the HDG setting and community.
 weight: 19
 ---

+On this page you can find a wide variety of terms used in their setting and their definitions.
+Need a term defined that you can't find on here?
+Let us know over on the [Community Discord](http://discord.humandomestication.guide/)!

+Terms followed by (meta) are purely out-of-universe terms used by the community and don't hold the same meaning within the world of HDG.
 ### A
 - **Accord** - [[terran-accord|Terran Accord]] (see below).
 - **Affini** - Species of large, xenophilic, plant-like beings who created the Affini Compact.
 See [[affini|Affini]].